hilton-edeir/Bank-System/README.md

 # Bank-System
- A Bank System using OOP
+ A Bank System using OOP paradigm and JavaFX (In progress)